travel-intelligence/ti-auth.js/README.md

 TiAuth.reauthorize();
 ```

-*Note that this will redirect them to the Dashboard and then back to your module if they are still logged in, so make sure to persist any state you want to return them to before calling this.
+*Note:* This will redirect them to the Dashboard and then back to your module if they are still logged in, so make sure to persist any state you want to return them to before calling this.
-initialize (callback)*

 ### `initialize` *(callback)*